stratum-mining/sv2-spec/06-Job-Declaration-Protocol.md

 `PushSolution` is only guaranteed to be valid for the most recent `DeclareMiningJob.Success` that JDS has sent on the same connection.

-When receiving `PushSolution`, JDS MUST attempt to reconstruct and propagate the block using the template data associated with its most recently sent `DeclareMiningJob.Success`.
+When receiving `PushSolution`, JDS MUST attempt to reconstruct and propagate the block using the job data associated with its most recently sent `DeclareMiningJob.Success`.

-JDS MAY try to reconstruct and propagate the block using template data associated with other recently sent `DeclareMiningJob.Success`, but if the solution does not correspond to the last declared job, JDS is not expected to propagate it.
+JDS MAY try to reconstruct and propagate the block using job data associated with other recently sent `DeclareMiningJob.Success`, but if the solution does not correspond to the last declared job, JDS is not expected to propagate it.

 Regardless of JDS-side propagation, the block is always transmitted to the network by JDC through the `SubmitSolution` message in the Template Distribution Protocol.